Create an In-Person Roleplay Agent

 - One scorecard evaluates the in-person conversation.

-- Background noise (if set) applies to the main agent or in-person context as per the product.
+- Background noise, if set, applies to the main in-person context.

-- Instructions to rep: Clearly describe the setting (e.g., store, branch, property, client office) and any physical context (e.g., “Customer is at the counter,” “You’re in the conference room”).
+- Instructions to rep: clearly describe the setting such as store, branch, property, or client office, and any physical context such as "Customer is at the counter" or "You're in the conference room."

-- Scorecard: Include criteria that reflect in-person skills where possible (e.g., clarity, pacing, objection handling, next steps)—so feedback aligns with face-to-face performance.
+- Scorecard: include criteria that reflect in-person skills where possible, such as clarity, pacing, objection handling, and next steps, so feedback aligns with face-to-face performance.